Maybelle Carter: Autoharp

-As she began to feature the autoharp more and more in concerts and radio work, Carter became frustrated with trying to steady the instrument close enough to a microphone that was often shared by others.
-She utilized tables and music stands at first, but later got the idea of holding the instrument upside down, across her chest and playing along what was essentially the head of the harp (nearest the tuning pegs).
+As she began to feature the autoharp more and more in concerts and radio work, Carter became frustrated with trying to steady the instrument close enough to a microphone often shared by others.
+She utilized tables and music stands at first but later got the idea of holding the instrument upside down, across her chest, and playing along what was essentially the head of the harp (nearest the tuning pegs).
 Before then, musicians played below the cord bars at the opposite end.
-She discovered that this technique allowed more space for her complicated playing style and that it produced a sweeter tone.
-During at least one public performance Maybelle stated that autoharps began to be manufactured differently to accommodate the playing style she popularized.
+She discovered this technique allowed more space for her complicated playing style and produced a sweeter tone.
+During at least one public performance, Maybelle stated that autoharps were manufactured differently to accommodate the playing style she popularized.